-- Our first contribution is to assess whether ideas from an online community, identified by an artificial intelligence system such as the one described by Christensen et al. (2016), will also be perceived as ideas by company-internal staff. - Our second contribution is to investigate if the ideas that are detected by the system will also be perceived as good ideas by company-internal staff.
+- Our first contribution is to assess whether ideas from an online community, identified by an artificial intelligence system such as the one described by Christensen et al. (2017), will also be perceived as ideas by company-internal staff. - Our second contribution is to investigate if the ideas that are detected by the system will also be perceived as good ideas by company-internal staff.

-These issues reflect potential acceptance problems that were in the innovation literature initially seen as general barriers for the uptake of user-contributed ideas by companies.
-Since then, many studies have demonstrated that user-contributed ideas can often compete with the ideas generated by company-internal staff (e.g., see (Kristensson et al., 2004; Magnusson, 2009; Poetz & Schreier, 2012; Magnusson et al., 2014) and therefore deserve to be given a fair chance.
-As a consequence, dedicated crowdsourcing systems have gained widespread acceptance in the business community.
-Our study extends this question to the mode of idea harvesting: can user-contributed ideas identified by an artificial intelligence system reach sufficient recognition among company professionals?
+There is a reason why believe these issues are important.
+We address potential acceptance problems that were also in the general innovation literature initially seen as barriers for the uptake of user-contributed ideas by companies.
+Since then, many studies have demonstrated that user-contributed ideas can often compete with the ideas generated by company-internal staff (see e.g. Kristensson et al., 2004; Magnusson, 2009; Magnusson et al., 2014) and therefore deserve to be given a fair chance.
+As a consequence, dedicated idea crowdsourcing systems have gained widespread acceptance in the business community.
+Poetz and Schreier (2012), for example, investigate if users ideas posted in a firm-hosted, closed idea-crowdsourcing community can compete with ideas generated by company professionals.
+Our study extends this question to the mode of automated idea-harvesting.
+The study we report asks if user-contributed ideas posted in an open online community, identified by an artificial intelligence-based system, can reach sufficient recognition among company professionals.
+The answer to this question will provide guidance for research and practice in the open innovation domain.
+If the answer is positive, artificial intelligence systems for ideaharvesting can be implemented in practice, and research can focus on optimising the methods.
+If the answer is negative, research can focus on unresolved problems and acceptance barriers related to automatic idea detection systems.

 An online community related to craft brewing was used as the idea base for our study.
+A dataset consisting of 200 automatically extracted online community posts was generated for addressing the two aims.
+It is the first time results based on this particular dataset are reported in the literature.
 Employees of Norwegian craft brewery $N \theta g n e \mathcal{O}$ evaluated the automatically extracted ideas.